Real Estate in The Netherlands

 We asked foreigners in The Netherlands what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in The Netherlands usually come with a kitchen and a bathroom, including appliances such as a refrigerator, stove and oven, a washing machine and dryer, and possibly a dishwasher.
 Many rentals also include a vacuum cleaner, a mop, and other cleaning supplies and equipment.
-Furniture is not typically included, but outdoor furniture such as a balcony table and chairs might be provided," said one in Netherlands.
+Furniture is not typically included, but outdoor furniture such as a balcony table and chairs might be provided," said one person in Netherlands.

 Additional Information about Searching for a Home in The Netherlands: